yikang-li/PasteGAN/README.md

 We only use **canvases_sel** and **canvases_ori** for visualizing the training process.

+## DATA
+The DATA used in our project can be downloaded from [here](https://drive.google.com/drive/folders/1zFhIbQo_3_CkHZVs5ZW7DBD6k9fsn1-K?usp=sharing).

 ## Project Setup

 First install Python 3 (we don't provide support for Python 2).
 We advise you to install Python 3 and PyTorch with Anaconda: